Alamogordo Daily News

-Alamogordo Daily News, founded in 1898, is a daily newspaper published in Alamogordo, New Mexico.
+Alamogordo Daily News, founded in 1898, is a daily newspaper published in Alamogordo, New Mexico, United States.
 It carries local news as well as syndicated content from Associated Press and others.

 History

 Alamogordo Daily News claims 1898 as its founding date, but a case can be made for 1896.
 A predecessor, the Chief, was founded in Tularosa as a weekly in 1896, then moved to La Luz the next year and changed its name to Sacramento Chief.
 It was sold to the Alamogordo Printing Company in 1899 and continued under the same name briefly before becoming the Alamogordo News.

 The paper continued as a weekly until the 1950s when it went daily.

 The paper has been sold several times.
-Recently it was sold by Community Newspaper Holdings to MediaNews Group in 2001.
+In 2001, it was sold by Community Newspaper Holdings to MediaNews Group.

-The paper is part of the Texas-New Mexico Newspapers Partnership, a joint venture formed in 2003 between MediaNews Group and Gannett, with MediaNews Group the managing partner.
+The paper was part of the Texas-New Mexico Newspapers Partnership, a joint venture formed in 2003 between MediaNews Group and Gannett, with MediaNews Group the managing partner.